Key Drivers of Consumer Behavior Amid COVID-19

-The last few weeks have altered life dramatically, leaving consumers to form new habits as they practice social distancing and shelter-in-place.
+The first few months of the pandemic altered life dramatically, leaving consumers to form new habits as they practice social distancing and shelter-in-place.
 Although it’s unclear how long shelter-in-place will last or how it may alter perceptions of service in the long term, understanding what matters most to consumers now can guide businesses’ to meet consumer demands where and how it matters most.

 We surveyed over 1600 Americans in our recent study, The State of What Feeds Us, to better understand consumers’ new perceptions and behaviors around purchasing food and other essentials.